Luna-McBride/Luna-McBride/README.md

 I am Luna McBride.
 I am very interested in Data Science and AI.
 I have a Bachelor's Degree in Computer Science and Japanese from the University of Colorado Boulder.

 This GitHub has recently received an overhaul after I realized how cluttered my repository list was.
-Every class repository was moved into the School_Work repository, retaining the structure of the original repositories.
-My more recent work has been using Kaggle datasets, which can be found in the Kaggle_Personal_Projects repository.
+Every class repository was moved into the [School_Work repository](https://github.com/Luna-McBride/School_Work), retaining the structure of the original repositories.
+My more recent work has been using Kaggle datasets, which can be found in the [Kaggle_Personal_Projects Repository](https://github.com/Luna-McBride/Kaggle_Personal_Projects).
 Each project is organized in folders by project type and have their own readme, so do not worry about getting lost.

 If you want some projects I recommend, those would be: